lk-geimfari/awesomo/languages/RUST.md

 ## D

+[**Deno**](https://github.com/denoland/deno) is a simple, modern and secure runtime for JavaScript, TypeScript, and WebAssembly that uses V8 and is built in Rust.

 [**Diesel**](https://github.com/diesel-rs/diesel) gets rid of the boilerplate for database interaction and eliminates runtime errors, without sacrificing performance.
 It takes full advantage of Rust's type system to create a low overhead query builder that "feels like Rust".

 ![diesel](https://camo.githubusercontent.com/69d97ac8a4dbf2dbb46ad66eda5b8cc6dc170eb7/687474703a2f2f64696573656c2e72732f6173736574732f696d616765732f64696573656c5f6c6f676f5f737461636b65645f626c61636b2e706e67)